k9w/instructions/relaydRunSeveralWebservers.md

 The 443 likely won't be needed on each server since relayd is taking care of TLS.

-Each webserver can, of course, server multiple websites and URLs based on the fqdn in the packet header.
+Each webserver can, of course, serve multiple websites and URLs based on the fqdn in the packet header.